 There are six main types of motorcycle helmets: full face, modular, open face, half, off-road, and dual-sport.

-The full face helmet offers the most coverage around your head and neck and is considered the safest type of motorcycle helmet to protect you from potential impact.
-A distinguishing feature of the full face helmet is the chin bar, which is a key safety feature that many helmets lack.
-According to a study on helmet damage and motorcycle head injuries, the chin encounters fifty percent of severe impacts during an accident, and only a full face helmet can provide you with protection for your chin and jaw.
+The full-face helmet offers the most coverage around your head and neck and is considered the safest type of motorcycle helmet to protect you from potential impact.
+A distinguishing feature of the full-face helmet is the chin bar, which is a key safety feature that many helmets lack.
+According to a study on helmet damage and motorcycle head injuries, the chin encounters fifty percent of severe impacts during an accident, and only a full-face helmet can provide you with protection for your chin and jaw.

-A full face helmet is a versatile choice for all riders, regardless of the type of motorcycle you ride or where you ride it.
-A full face helmet varies depending on the type of riding that you do.
+A full-face helmet is a versatile choice for all riders, regardless of the type of motorcycle you ride or where you ride it.
+A full-face helmet varies depending on the type of riding that you do.
 Sports riders have a crouched riding position and need a helmet that prevents it from lifting at high speeds, therefore, they usually opt for a helmet with a higher chin bar and a visor opening angled slightly towards the top of the helmet.
 However, tourers, cruisers, and adventure riders tend to ride with an upright riding position, so the helmet would have to accommodate it with a lower chin bar and a visor opening that is more direct and straightforward.

-Most full face helmets have ventilation through the helmet to evaporate sweat, reduce visor fogging, and keep you cool while riding.
+Most full-face helmets have ventilation through the helmet to evaporate sweat, reduce visor fogging, and keep you cool while riding.
 In the colder months, the ventilation can be closed to reduce the airflow.
-New features have been added to full face helmets in recent years, including Bluetooth capable speakers, high-visibility color options and designs, and visors that tint and adjust to sunlight conditions.
+New features have been added to full-face helmets in recent years, including Bluetooth capable speakers, high-visibility color options and designs, and visors that tint and adjust to sunlight conditions.

-Modular helmets, also known as flip-up helmets, are a mix between a ¾ helmet and a full face helmet, the reason being is that the chin bar and visor can flip up to open the front of the helmet.
+Modular helmets, also known as flip-up helmets, are a mix between a ¾ helmet and a full-face helmet, the reason being is that the chin bar and visor can flip up to open the front of the helmet.
 Materials and fitment are similar to the full-face helmet.
 They include a visor for eye protection, and occasionally include a secondary internal visor for additional eye protection from the sunlight.

-Modular helmets tend to weigh slightly more than the traditional full face helmet due to the extra design hinge features incorporated into the flip-up front area.
-Rider safety is slightly reduced because of the hinge structure, as there is a slight fissure vs. a uniform entity of a full face helmet, but it provides more protection in comparison to the ¾ or ½ helmet due to the added chin protection.
+Modular helmets tend to weigh slightly more than the traditional full-face helmet due to the extra design hinge features incorporated into the flip-up front area.
+Rider safety is slightly reduced because of the hinge structure, as there is a slight fissure vs. a uniform entity of a full-face helmet, but it provides more protection in comparison to the ¾ or ½ helmet due to the added chin protection.

 The modular helmet is often used by tourers, cruisers, and adventure riders, as it is designed with an upright riding position in mind.
 The eye openings are more straightforward and the chin bar is designed to sit lower on the face.
 Bluetooth speakers are a welcomed addition, as well as a dual visor system and anti-fogging coating on the primary visor.

-Open face helmets, also known as a ¾ helmet, covers the top back and sides of your head but leaves your face exposed.
+Open face helmets, also known as a ¾ helmet, cover the top back and sides of your head but leaves your face exposed.
 They are popular amongst scooters, cafe racers, tourers, and cruisers, as the face area is kept open to feel the wind on their skin.
 The distinguishing feature of a ¾ helmet is the lack of a chin bar, which significantly reduces the safety of the motorcycle helmet, as it leaves your face exposed.

 Half helmets only cover the top of your head and the area from your forehead to your brows and provide minimal protection.
 Some may offer a bit more coverage on the back of your neck and ears but leaves the rest of your face exposed.
 Although the helmet provides great airflow, evidently, they offer significantly less protection than a full face or ¾ helmet, yet, you can still find half-helmets that are DOT approved.